Pyramid (game show): Winner's Circle

 A contestant gives clues to Kathy Najimy in the Winner's Circle on The $100,000 Pyramid in 2016.

 The winning team from the main game plays the Winner's Circle, in which one member must describe six categories, ostensibly of increasing difficulty, to their partner within 60 seconds by giving a short and concise list of items relating to each category in play.
 (For instance, the category "things that clean" could be described with clues such as "soap", "a vacuum", or "a maid's broom".)
 The team is credited with solving a category as long as the guesser says some form of its key word (any form of the word "clean") before time runs out.
 Some categories offer a synonym for the key word, such as "things that disappear (vanish)"; either one may be said to gain credit.
 Although it has not been stated in official rules, since Strahan has been hosting, the contestant gives the clues and the celebrity must guess the categories.
 In prior versions of the show, celebrities usually gave the clues.
 In the earliest episodes of the show, the host would ask the contestant whether they wanted to give or receive clues.

 The clue giver may pass on a category and return to it after playing through all six if time remains on the clock.
 Giving an illegal clue removes the category from play.
-These include using gestures (which were permitted until 1974); using any part of a key word in the category, a definition, or a direct synonym of it; using a descriptive prepositional phrase or adverb (unless the category implicitly allows it, e.g., "on a table" or "in my pocket" for "Where You Keep Your Keys"); or listing an item that does not fit the category.
+These include using gestures (which were permitted until 1974); using any part of a key word in the category, an acronym, a direct definition, or a direct synonym of it; using a descriptive prepositional phrase or adverb (unless the category implicitly allows it, e.g., "on a table" or "in my pocket" for "Where You Keep Your Keys"); or listing an item that does not fit the category.
 Each category in the Winner's Circle has a cash amount attached to it; successfully playing all six categories wins the top cash prize for that round, while failing to do so awards the cash amounts attached to all solved categories.